-Open spaces for public use should be designed to attract patrons to gather and stay.
-Enhanced paving, landscape, environmental control and community programming are typical ways to promote gathering at public plazas.
-Seasonal plantings and site furnishings should complement the public open spaces.
+Open spaces for public use shall be designed to attract patrons to gather and stay.
+Enhanced paving, landscape, environmental control and community programming are typical ways to promote gathering at public plazas. • Each public open space shall include a minimum of four (4) commercial amenities.
+(Refer to chapter D.5. for a list of acceptable Commercial Amenities).